cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

 License: Apache-2.0
 ---

-> [!IMPORTANT]
->
-> Decisions needed:
-> - [ ] Do we want the CIP to be type-checked by the Agda compiler?
->     - [ ] *Option 1:* Write the CIP as a single, self-contained `.lagda.md` file.
->         - *Pro:* completely self-contained
->         - *Con:* need to flatten our `src/` files into a single file
->     - [ ] *Option 2:* Put all of the Agda code in a `src/` folder within the CIP's folder.
->         - *Pro:* the existing `src/` can be copied over into the CIP, after a little clean-up
->         - *Con:* the Agda specification won't appear in the top-level CIP file, but will be reachable by links
->     - [ ] *Option 3:* Copy-and-paste the Agda code from our `src/` into the CIP
->         - *Pro:* smaller CIP file
->         - *Con:* not type-checked
-> - [ ] Should we only include the ALBA certificates in the specification?
-It's confusing to propose two types of certificate.
-Maybe the Mithril-certificate section could be moved to an appendix?
-> - [ ] The benchmarks don't properly belong in the "Specification" section, so they're being moved to "Resources".
-> - [ ] How much of the evidence and analyses should be embedded in this document versus referencing the technical reports?
-> - [ ] Editing
->     - [ ] Edit in a folder of `peras-design`
->     - [ ] Edit in a fork of the CIP repo
-> - [ ] Include the research team as CIP authors?
-> - [ ] In order to speed things up, should we also draft the meta-CIP that creates the "Consensus" category?

 > [!NOTE]
 > A "Consensus" category must be created by a new CIP before this CIP can be submitted within that category.